sppt-2019/Documents/ProblemStatement.md

 - Functional Programming/F# experience

  ## Test Cases

-Magnetic objects: A list of objects, some of them magnetic.
+- **Magnetic objects:** A list of objects, some of them magnetic.
 All magnetic objects should be attracted to a common center-point with a given magnetic factor. *(We should probably provide the formula to find center-point of 3D vectors)*

-Move towards: Given an object and a destination, rotate the object towards the object and move it forward.

-Jump: Have a characted jump by applying upwards force to his rigidbody.
+- **RTS State Machine:** Create an *upside-down* state machine that holds references to the objects in the current state.
+The state machine should invoke its behaviour on each element in the state on every frame.
+This could be an archer AI, that can:
+    - Move to a position in the world
+    - Shoot at an object in the world
+    - Flee when enemies are too close
+- **FPS Controller:** Create a FPS controller that moves a character forwards on W, backwards on S, left on D and right on A. The controller should look around when the mouse is moved.
+- **3rd Person Controller:** Create a 3rd person controller that moves a character forwards on W, backwards on S, left on D and right on A. The camera should rotate around the character when the mouse is moved.
+- **Talent Tree Walker:** Given a tree of talens or perks, create a tree walker that can traverse the tree and reduce all effects of perks into a single object.
+Effects could include:
+    - Strength
+    - Intellect
+    - Agility
+- **Dialog Tree:** Build a dialog tree for a conversation.
+The nodes of the tree should hold things said by the NPC and edges hold things the player says.
+The leaves of the tree holds consequences of the dialog, which could be:
+    - NPC turns hostile
+    - NPC becomes your companion
+    - The NPC gives you an item
+- **Armour Graph:** Create an armour system for a RPG.
+In this system groups of items give perks to one-another.
+Example: Helm, chest plate and amulet is an item group.
+The player equips an amulet, which gives +10% stats to all items in group.
+The stat bonus of the helm and chest plate should increase by 10%.
+- **Resource Splitting and Merging:** Create a resource system where several minor resources may be combined into larger resources and later split, if needed.
+Create a system that, given a collection of items, combines them into the largest possible resource type.